MoarTube/MoarTube-Node/README.md

  - Reports section for comments and video
  - Comment monitoring overview with moderation functionality
  - Captcha functionality to limit abuse
+ - Run in the cloud or on your home WiFi
  - Publicize your node on [MoarTube](http://www.moartube.com), or run your node privately

 ## How to Get Started